Girl Scouts: Don't make your daughter hug people this holiday

-(CNN)At a time when issues of sexual harassment and consent are in the news, and with the holidays just around the corner, the Girl Scouts have released a recommendation about how parents can help young girls handle affection.
+(CNN)At a time when issues of sexual harassment and consent are in the news, and with the holidays just around the corner, the Girl Scouts have resurfaced a recommendation about how parents can help young girls handle affection.

-A "Reminder" post on the GSUSA website tells parents, "She doesn't owe anyone a hug.
+The GSUSA tweeted out a reminder, which is also posted on their website, telling parents, "She doesn't owe anyone a hug.
 Not even at the holidays."

 The "hugs" here are obviously of a non-sexual nature: Doting aunts and grandparents who are inclined to big embraces and cheek pinches at holiday gatherings.